GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Git Workflow
 **************************************

-The GEOSX project is hosted on github `here <https://github.com/GEOS-DEV>`__.
+The GEOS project is hosted on github `here <https://github.com/GEOS-DEV>`__.
-For instructions on how to clone and build GEOSX, please refer to the :ref:`QuickStart`.
+For instructions on how to clone and build GEOS, please refer to the :ref:`QuickStart`.
 Consider consulting `https://try.github.io/ <https://try.github.io/>`_ for practical references on how to use git.

 Git Credentials
 =======================================

-Those who want to contribute to GEOSX should setup SSH keys for authentication, and connect to github through SSH as discussed `in this article <https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`_.
+Those who want to contribute to GEOS should setup SSH keys for authentication, and connect to github through SSH as discussed `in this article <https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`_.
 Before going further, you should `test your ssh connection <https://help.github.com/en/github/authenticating-to-github/testing-your-ssh-connection>`_.
 If it fails (perhaps because of your institution's proxy),